 Below you find an overview of the IADP associates.

 University of Amsterdam is one of Europe’s most prominent research-led universities.
 It is a modern institution with a long and rich history dating from 1632.
 The University of Amsterdam (UvA) is consistently ranked among the world’s best universities in global rankings.
 It is a top 100 university in the THE Rankings, QS Rankings and Leiden Ranking.

 IADP representative of the University of Amsterdam is Cees van der Wolf.
 Contact details: email@example.com / +31 629 264 624.

 Utrecht Science Park

 Utrecht Science Park is the beating heart of Europe’s most competitive region.
 Utrecht Science Park provides a vibrant, dynamic and exciting place to work, to study and to interact.
-The park brings competences from business, industry and academia together in order to design and create healthier, safer and more sustainable cities for today and for subsequent generations.
+The park brings competences from business, industry and academia together to design and create healthier, safer and more sustainable cities for today and subsequent generations.
 The core competences are combined into strategic themes in the domains of Life Sciences & Health, Sustainability, and Applied Gaming to support this ambition.

 IADP representative of the Utrecht Science Park is Jan Henk van der Velden.
 Contact details: firstname.lastname@example.org / +31 30 800 44 90

 Noord-Brabant (English: North Brabant) is a province of the Netherlands, located in the south of the country.
 The province of North Brabant invests in innovation, by supporting campuses and work locations for innovative firms and organisations.
 Focus is on food & nutrition, life sciences & medical technology, maintenance, high-tech manufacturing industry and biobased economy.
 Brainport Industries Campus, Automotive Campus, Pivot Park, Metalot and Green Chemistry Campus are well-known cases.
 For a full overview, see map.